Rigidity And Unirational Groups: Rigidity for almost complete rational curves

 \section{Rigidity for almost complete rational curves}

 In this section we prove the rigidity theorem \ref{rigiditytheorem} when -- in the notation of the theorem statement -- each of the smooth projective curves $\overline{X}_i$ is $\P^1_K$ and each $D_i$ consists of a single closed point.
 This is the key case; the general case will be deduced from this one in \S\ref{deductionsection} using geometric class field theory.
-We begin with a few basic lemmas.
+We begin with some lemmas.